TalanSoft/www-talansoft-com-wiki/VlkSamples/ar-dragon.md

 - The Dragon can walk on the ground, fly and breathe fire.

-- When the Dragon is flying, the two lower buttons of the right-hand UI are active.
+- When the Dragon is flying, the two lower buttons on the right-hand UI are active.
 Press the **middle button** to make the Dragon land and roam.
 Press the **bottom button** to unleash the Dragon's burning breath.

 ![img](https://cdn2.talansoft.com/ftp/img/dragon_template/03_flying.PNG)

-- When the Dragon is walking, press the **top button** (circled in red) to make the Dragon fly again.
+- When the Dragon is walking, the upper button on the right-hand UI is active.
+Press the **top button** (circled in red) to make the Dragon fly again.

 ![img](https://cdn2.talansoft.com/ftp/img/dragon_template/02_whole_ingame_ui.PNG)